bkuhlmann/auther/README.md

     # `auther_settings`.
     cipher = Auther::Cipher.new "f106a7169a5cfb90f016105b31b595282011a1090d843b7868103c770e35e38e"

-    # Do this to encrypt an unecrypted value.
+    # Use the following to encrypt an unecrypted value.
     cipher.encrypt "test@test.com"

-    # Do this to decrypt an encrypted value.
+    # Use the following to decrypt an encrypted value.
     cipher.decrypt "cEgyd2hHSit6NkpwN000aUNiU3BkNThxcjRRd1AyT1RmbFFqaGJRR0FjVT0tLWR6Mm1sUmxscHlxQU1leHF2d3ZoZ2c9PQ==--6d4b8bfadc54bfba6a41164675b14980caf01445"

 The initializer can be customized as follows: